paulsonkoly/calc/Readme.md

 ## Editor support

-There is syntax highlighting based on tree-sitter, and a small nvim plugin that enables neovim to download the treesitter parser and adds file type detection (assuming .calc extension).
-Add [paulsonkoly/calc.nvim](https://github.com/paulsonkoly/calc.nvim) to your neovim package manager and require("calc") to add language support.
+There is syntax highlighting based on tree-sitter, and a small Neovim plugin that enables Neovim to download the treesitter parser and adds file type detection (assuming .calc extension).
+Add [paulsonkoly/calc.nvim](https://github.com/paulsonkoly/calc.nvim) to your Neovim package manager and require("calc") to add language support.

 ## Running calc